-2. Implementation
+4.Implementation

-Ways to promote positive behaviour
+Ways to promote positive behaviour - See Appendix 3 for examples

-- By constant use of praise for appropriate behaviour, use of rewards and encouragement, e.g. smiles, verbal praise, student of the week and merit stickers, as well as rewards within the class. - By establishing clear boundaries within the class/ school. - By remaining calm and always consistent. - By establishing strong home/ school links working in partnership with parents. - By modelling appropriate behaviour. - By addressing the behaviour not the individual. - By recognising that we each have rights and responsibilities and that these should be respected. - By supporting and challenging pupils according to individual needs. - By careful classroom organisation which is attractive and accessible to all. - By giving special responsibilities. - By having a positive sharing time of children's work in the class and in work assemblies. - By helping children to understand that it is acceptable to make mistakes. - By displaying and referring to Class Charters- agreed at the beginning of the school year.
+- By constant use of praise for appropriate behaviour, use of rewards and encouragement, e.g. smiles, verbal praise, student of the week and merit stickers, as well as rewards within the class. - A 'no shouting' policy is in operation, it must not be used as a behaviour management technique and should only be used in the event of an emergency and/or to prevent danger. - By establishing clear boundaries within the class/ school. - By remaining calm and always consistent. - By establishing strong home/ school links working in partnership with parents. - By modelling appropriate behaviour. - By addressing the behaviour not the individual. - By recognising that we each have rights and responsibilities and that these should be respected. - By supporting and challenging pupils according to individual needs. - By careful classroom organisation which is attractive and accessible to all. - By giving special responsibilities. - By having a positive sharing time of children's work in the class and in work assemblies. - By helping children to understand that it is acceptable to make mistakes. - By displaying and referring to Class Charters- agreed at the beginning of the school year.